Akecel/gechoplate/README.md

 ```sh
 $ make env
 ```
-`If an environment file already exists, it will be replaced by a new one, be careful not to overwrite your configuration.`
+⚠ If an environment file already exists, it will be replaced by a new one, be careful not to overwrite your configuration.

 Docker-compose and Gechoplate use the same environment variables.